r-hub/blog/content/post/2021-01-25-oauth2/index.md

 -   You create an OAuth app (via [`httr::oauth_app()`](https://httr.r-lib.org/reference/oauth_app.html)) which is an object holding the name, secret and ID of your third-party app.
 What third-party app?!
 Say you are using rtweet.
 You need to register an app in your Twitter developer account e.g. "My Fictional App", you'll get a secret and ID in return.
 There is no actual app (pfiew!) but Twitter now thinks there is one.
 The app info will be used by httr when requesting a token, and the user (you) will grant access to their account to "My Fictional App".
 The server e.g. Twitter will ask you for a callback URL which needs to be `http://localhost:1410/`, that as we'll see later httr will listen to to catch tokens produced by the server.

-**In an R package if possible whilst respecting the API rules it is nice to have a built-in OAuth app for quick experiments by the users; and the way for users to specify their own app's information ([Bring Your Own App](https://googledrive.tidyverse.org/articles/articles/bring-your-own-app.html)).**
+**In an R package, if possible (depending on the API rules), it is nice to have a built-in OAuth app for quick experiments by the users; and the way for users to specify their own app's information ([Bring Your Own App](https://googledrive.tidyverse.org/articles/articles/bring-your-own-app.html)).**

-In gargle docs there is a nice [discussion of the security risk of a built-in OAuth app](https://gargle.r-lib.org/articles/get-api-credentials.html#oauth-client-id-and-secret), by Jenny Bryan:
+In the gargle docs there is a nice [discussion of the security risk of a built-in OAuth app](https://gargle.r-lib.org/articles/get-api-credentials.html#oauth-client-id-and-secret), by Jenny Bryan:

 > \"Package maintainers might want to build this app in as a fallback, possibly taking some measures to obfuscate the client ID and secret and limit its use to your package.
 >